Digital payment firms cash in on India's money mess, but can it last?

-MUMBAI/NEW DELHI, Nov 29 (Reuters) - Digital payment providers in India have mobilised hundreds of extra workers to enrol small merchants and offered their services for free, betting that severe cash shortages will prove to be the opportunity of a lifetime.
+MUMBAI/NEW DELHI (Reuters) - Digital payment providers in India have mobilized hundreds of extra workers to enroll small merchants and offered their services for free, betting that severe cash shortages will prove to be the opportunity of a lifetime.

 Signing people up, however, may be the easy part.